 Laurie is a speech-language pathologist and is CFK's Program Director.
 She has a BS in Speech and Hearing from Elmira College and an MA in Speech-Language Pathology from The Ohio State University.
 She has worked in elementary, middle, and high school settings and provided outpatient pediatric services at the Cleveland Clinic.
 She and her husband have two boys and two girls.
 She enjoys watching movies, baking and eating cookies, and celebrating birthdays!

-Along with developing our How-To and Resource Guides, Karla is responsible for the care and feeding of our website.
-She also helps out with posting to our social media outlets and loves tracking down obscure bits of information that could help another parent.
+Karla is responsible for the care and feeding of our website and print design work for CFK.
+She also manages our social media outlets and loves tracking down obscure bits of information that could help another parent.

 Karla has a Masters in Technical Communication from Miami University and spent a good chunk of time designing web applications for a Fortune 500 before finding her true calling as a mom.
 Karla also enjoys learning new things, organizing all the things and crocheting.

 Chelsea is a Speech-Language Pathologist and the CFK childcare lead.
 She has a BS in Early Childhood Education from Wright State University and an MA in Speech-Language Pathology from Cleveland State University.
 Chelsea currently works at Strongsville City Schools delivering speech and language services to students in preschool, middle school and high school.
 She enjoys exercising, playing and coaching tennis as well as volunteering at her church.